 Jennifer Lunden’s lyric essay, “The Butterfly Effect,” won first prize in the Creative Nonfiction animal issue (Winter 2011), went on to win a Pushcart, and later was anthologized in True Stories, Well Told… From 20 Years of Creative Nonfiction Magazine.
 She told a version of “The Butterfly Effect” at Slant, a storytelling night organized by the Telling Room, in Portland, Maine.
 The essay has now been optioned for a short film.

 Lunden’s poems have been published in Sweet, Peacock Journal, Poetry Canada Review and The Café Review, and she has read them live on CBC radio.
 “Killing Things,” a flash fiction piece, appeared in Wigleaf and “The Fish Story” appeared in Eclectica.
 Her documentary Sadie’s Last Day was an official selection of the Maine International Film Festival.

-Twice a Maine Literary Awards finalist, Lunden has presented or taught at the University of Southern Maine’s Stonecoast MFA program, the University of New England, and the Writer’s Conference at Ocean Park, among others.
+Twice a Maine Literary Awards finalist, Lunden teaches writing for Iota Online, and has presented at the University of Southern Maine’s Stonecoast MFA program, the University of New England, and the Writer’s Conference at Ocean Park, among others.
 She and her husband, the artist Frank Turek, live in a little house in the city, where they keep six chickens, two cats, and a Great Dane named Elsie.